Tylomelania: Description

-In species within this genus, the albumen gland is very large.
-Pallial oviduct evolved into an uterine brood (that release shelled juvenile snails).
+In species within the genus, the albumen gland is very large.
+The pallial oviduct evolved into a uterine brood, which releases shelled juvenile snails.
+Compared to other aquatic snails, many species of Tylomelania are known to be the few groups of snails that are not hermaphroditic but rather dioecious.

-Comparison of apertural views of shells of twenty Tylomelania species (images are not to scale):
+Comparison of apertural views of shells of twenty Tylomelania species are below, though are not of proper scale: